 - Add the egg whites and almond extract to the mixing bowl, and mix with a wooden spoon or an electric hand whisk until it forms a smooth, wet, sticky dough.

-- Roll the dough log in the bowl sliced almonds to coat it.
+- Place the sliced almonds for the topping in a large shallow bowl.
+Roll each dough log in the sliced almonds to coat them.

 Notes